 For more than 80 years, the principle of “concern for the community” has been at the heart of everything we do.

-Okefenoke Rural Electric Membership Corporation (OREMC) is an electric cooperative powering the lives of nearly 38,000 residential consumer-members, commercial and industrial accounts in southeast Georgia and northeast Florida.
+Okefenoke Rural Electric Membership Corporation (OREMC) is an electric cooperative powering the lives of over 40,000 residential consumer-members, commercial and industrial accounts in southeast Georgia and northeast Florida.
 OREMC’s service area includes Brantley, Camden, Charlton, Glynn, Ware and Wayne counties in Georgia, as well as Baker and Nassau counties in Florida.

 Providing you affordable, reliable and sustainable energy is our primary mission, but we think of OREMC as more than just your energy provider.
 We are a local partner who leverages our resources to support our communities, promote education and power economic development that fosters prosperity for the people—by the community, for the community.